-Lowenstein Sandler
+Lowenstein Sandler LLP

-Jonathan is a Partner with Lowenstein Sandler LLP in Washington, D.C and is a seasoned antitrust and competition lawyer.
+Jonathan Lewis is a partner with Lowenstein Sandler LLP in Washington, DC, and is a seasoned antitrust and competition lawyer.
 He advises clients regarding the management of their day-to-day business risks, counsels on corporate transactions, and provides litigation defense.
 Known for providing substantive antitrust analysis of proposed transactions, Jonathan advises on a wide range of issues, including merger review and pre-merger integration planning, distribution and franchising, and other business practices.
-He also represents clients before federal and state enforcement authorities in the course of investigations concerning distribution practices and preand post-merger review.
+He also represents clients before federal and state enforcement authorities in the course of investigations concerning distribution practices and pre-merger and post-merger review.